liamwilley/emerald/_posts/2017-01-19-From-Start-to-Startup--Sam,-Krish,-and-Fireflies.ai.md

 ---
-title: FROM START TO STARTUP- SAM, KRISH, AND FIREFLIES.AI
+title: FROM START TO STARTUP - SAM, KRISH, AND FIREFLIES.AI
 ---

 A hundred un-read e-mails.
 Six notifications from the Slack #deliverables channel.
 One text from your manager on your work phone asking for an 8:30 A.M. team meeting.